zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/azure_policy/_index.md

   - Login to your Azure subscription using the service principal credentials
   - Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
-  - Create Azure Policy cluster extension instance
+  - Create the Azure Policy cluster extension instance
   - Assign the Azure Policy (Kubernetes cluster containers CPU and memory resource limits should not exceed the specified limits (cpuLimit=200m memoryLimit=1Gi)) in the resource group of the Azure Arc-enabled K8s cluster

 - Verify under the extensions tab of the Azure Arc-enabled Kubernetes cluster that the Azure Policy cluster extension is correctly installed.